pretix/pretix-docs/docs/tutorial/payment.md

 ![Page titled 'Invoice settings', displaying options for generating invoices, which sales channels to generate them for, and attaching them to emails.](../assets/screens/payment/invoice.png "Invoice settings screenshot")

-We will browse to the invoicing settings  at [Event] → "Settings" → "Invoicing".
+We will browse to the invoicing settings  at :navpath:Event → Settings → Invoicing:.
-On the "invoice generation" tab, we will set the "generate invoices" option to "automatically after payment or when required by payment method."
+On the :btn:Invoice generation: tab, we will set the "generate invoices" option to "automatically after payment or when required by payment method."
-We will then switch to the "issuer details" tab and provide the name and full address of our organization.
+We will then switch to the :btn:Issuer details: tab and provide the name and full address of our organization.
 If we now click the :btn:Save and show preview: button, our browser is going to download a PDF preview of the invoice with our organization's address, the invoice number TUTCON27-PREVIEW and an example listing of purchases with a partially received payment.

 ## Conclusion